 What is Epilepsy?

-When a person has had two or more seizures which have not been provoked by specific events such as trauma, infection, fever, or chemical change, he or she is considered to have epilepsy.
+Epilepsy is a diverse group of neurological disorders of varying types and severities which are characterized by recurrent seizures.
+(Epilepsy is sometimes called “seizure disorder.”)
+When a person has had two or more seizures which have not been provoked by specific events such as trauma, infection, fever or chemical change, they are considered to have epilepsy.

 In general, epilepsy and seizures result from abnormal circuit activity in the brain.
 Any event ranging from faulty wiring during brain development, brain inflammation, physical injury or infection can lead to seizure and epilepsy.
 Underlying causes for epilepsy include:

 However, according to recent estimates, in up to 50% of patients diagnosed with epilepsy, the cause is unknown (idiopathic).

 Epilepsy and seizures can develop in any person and at any age, though new cases are most common in children, especially in the first year of life.
 An estimated 65 million people worldwide currently live with epilepsy, including more than 3.4 million Americans.
 In fact, one in 26 Americans will develop epilepsy in their lifetime.

 Sadly, there is no cure for epilepsy.
 There are, however, many treatments and therapies available to help patients with epilepsy become seizure-free, including medication, anti-seizure devices, and surgery.

 While a majority of patients with epilepsy will achieve seizure freedom, more than 30% do not respond to medication at all, and their seizures remain uncontrolled.
 Research will help us find a cure for epilepsy.